markandre13/toad.js/docs/README.md

 # toad.js
-The TOAD JavaScript/TypeScript GUI Library
+Welcome to the TOAD JavaScript/TypeScript GUI Library

-Please see the <a href="https://cdn.rawgit.com/markandre13/toad.js/v0.0.7/doc/introduction.html">introduction</a>
+Please see the <a href="docs/introduction.html">introduction</a> for further information.